 |Alma Mater:||Oregon State|

-Kutz enters her third season as an assistant coach with the UND softball program.
+Kutz enters her fourth season as an assistant coach with the UND softball program.

-During her first two seasons, she has helped UND continue to improve its offense.
+During her first three seasons, she has helped UND continue to improve its offense.
 Prior to her arrival, UND recorded just 276 hits and an on-base percentage of .327 in 2014.
 In her first season, UND recorded 337 hits and an on-base percentage of .338, while in 2016 UND had 355 hits and an on-base percentage of .339.
+In 2017, UND pounded out 99 extra-base hits, including 32 homers en route to the school's first Big Sky Conference Tournament berth.

 She joined UND after spending a year as an assistant coach at Western Oregon, helping the Wolves to their second Great Northwest Athletic Conference title and a 2014 NCAA DII Tournament appearance.
 Prior to starting her coaching career, Kutz was a four-year letterwinner at Oregon State, where she helped the Beavers to two NCAA DI tournament appearances.